HeardLibrary/workshops/Curating Digital Collections/readMe.md

 * Exhibits are built using the Omeka dashboard.
 Click the "exhibits" link in the left nav column to get started.
 * For information on how to manage exhibits in Omeka, see: [http://omeka.org/codex/Plugins/ExhibitBuilder]()

-####Simple Pages
-* Another Omeka plugin that allows site managers to create simple webpages on there site.
-* Use cases include about pages, contact pages, and the like.

-###Customization
-* With any system like this, out of the box will only get you so far.
-Customization will be necessary to take your project to the next level.
-Web development skills should get you there (PHP, CSS).

 ###Metadata
 * Metadata is information about an object (data about data).
 It allows users to discover, identify, and locate items.
 It also enables systems to sort and filter items to present during search and browse operations.
 * In Omeka you can create metadata for collections and objects.
 * Omeka uses a metadata standard called Dublin Core.
 It is a set of elements used to describe an item.
 Some elements include Creator, Date, Title, Publisher, Description, and Rights.
 * Other metadata standards can be used in Omeka with some configuration and customization.

+####Simple Pages
+* Another Omeka plugin that allows site managers to create simple webpages on there site.
+* Use cases include about pages, contact pages, and the like.

+###Customization
+* With any system like this, out of the box will only get you so far.
+Customization will be necessary to take your project to the next level.
+Web development skills should get you there (PHP, CSS).
+* You can switch themes for a different look. [http://omeka.org/codex/Themes]()

 ###Support
 * You will find documentation and forums on the Omeka website: [Omeka.org](Omeka.org)